michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 - Is it a "self-only" plan (insurance only covers yourself) or a family plan? i.e. does the insurance cover only yourself or a family member as well?
 - [1099-SA](https://www.irs.gov/pub/irs-pdf/f1099sa.pdf) or the amount spent from HSA.
 Zero is also a meaningful number.
-- All the spending from the HSA were used for medical purpose and not reimbursed?
+- All the spending from the HSA was used for medical purposes and not reimbursed?
 - Amount you contributed yourself by depositing a check or making a bank transfer.
 - [5498-SA](https://www.irs.gov/pub/irs-pdf/f5498sa.pdf) if you have it (optional).

 ### Financial Assets

 - Interest income statements ([1099-INT](https://www.irs.gov/pub/irs-pdf/f1099int.pdf), [1099-OID](https://www.irs.gov/pub/irs-pdf/f1099oid.pdf)).
-Please do not forget the in the interest paid by the IRS and states.
+Please do not forget the interest paid by the IRS and states.
 - Dividend income statements ([1099-DIV](https://www.irs.gov/pub/irs-pdf/f1099div.pdf)).
 - Proceeds from stock, mutual fund, and bond sale ([1099-B](https://www.irs.gov/pub/irs-pdf/f1099b.pdf)).
 - Virtual currencies ([faq](https://www.irs.gov/individuals/international-taxpayers/frequently-asked-questions-on-virtual-currency-transactions)).